altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~Eyes fell on Flanagan~
 "FL::It doesn't seem that interested in the general population, however 2/3rds..."
 "L::It's targeting the Awakened: because we can fight back?"
-"FL::You say this serum is required for the host to survive."
+"FL::You say this serum is required for the host to survive?"
 ~Ozmind, in Uri's body nodded~
 "FL::It took about 2 weeks from this thing's arrival until it took two thirds of us.
 I assume its focused on spreading as fast as it can - so that gives us some estimate"